Knoblauchpilze/pge-app/README.md

 The [IUiHandler](src/lib/ui/IUiHandler.hh) interface is designed to make it easy to create UI menus in the application.
 Several method need to be implemented in order to cover all the steps to build a working UI.

+Some examples of the specialization can be seen in the [ui](src/lib/ui/) folder: we define some classes to handle the various menus of the sample app.

 ### initializeMenus

 The prototype is as follows: